Western Michigan vs. Ball State NCAA Football Odds, Plays and Insights | October 9, 2021

 - The Broncos covered the spread in their only game when favored by 11 points or more.

-- Western Michigan's games this year have gone over the point total one time in five opportunities (20%).
+- Western Michigan's games this year have gone over the total in one out of five opportunities (20%).

-- This year, the Broncos rack up three fewer points per game (26.6) than the Cardinals give up (29.6).
+- This year, the Broncos score three fewer points per game (26.6) than the Cardinals surrender (29.6).

-- Western Michigan is 2-0-1 against the spread and 3-0 overall when the team picks up more than 406.2 yards.
+- In games that Western Michigan totals more than 406.2 yards, the team is 2-0-1 against the spread and 3-0 overall.

-- The Broncos have two giveaways this season, while the Cardinals have four takeaways .

 - Find the latest spread and moneyline odds for Western Michigan at SISportsbook.